JensRantil/jensrantil.github.io/content/posts/2024-10-29_large-project-breakup/index.md

 [miro]: https://miro.com

 Our first week was a mess.
 It was somewhat unclear who was running the project, and worse, we lacked common ground on how to approach it.
-Someone proposed that we create (virtual) Post-it notes on our (online) whiteboard, one Post-it for every task needed to finish the project.
+Someone proposed that we would create (virtual) Post-it notes on our (online) whiteboard, one Post-it for every task needed to finish the project.
 Suddenly, the board was filled with many unstructured tasks.
 But how would we approach implementing them?

 As someone who has seen large-scale engineering efforts fail miserably, I was getting worried.
 I noticed that some people seemed contemptuous about their team's tasks.
 They signaled that now they knew exactly what they needed to build for the next 2,5 months and the teams would simply piece together things as we went along.
 Others, like me, were worried that we would end up with a failed waterfall project.
 Quick feedback on delivery was lacking, and were were [following a plan over responding to change][agile].